jmomort/jmomort.github.io/_optibeard/intro.md

 date: "2015-11-15"
 ---

-* gif of a stache-path
+* image of a stache-path

 stache-path
     : the facial hair styles you use when shaving from full beard to no beard